bwrrp/slimdom.js/README.md

 Do not rely on the behavior or presence of any methods and properties not specified in the DOM standard.
 For example, do not use JavaScript array methods exposed on properties that should expose a NodeList and do not use Element as a constructor.
 This behavior is _not_ considered public API and may change without warning in a future release.

+This library implements the changes from [whatwg/dom#819][dom-adopt-pr], as the specification as currently described has known bugs around adoption.

 ### Parsing

 This library does not implement the `DOMParser` interface, nor `insertAdjacentHTML` on `Element`, nor `createContextualFragment` on `Range`.
 The `innerHTML` and `outerHTML` properties are read-only,